kiwindyy/CityCouncilAttendance/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the ChatGPT 4o, specifically to help generate the graphs, clean data, and test data.
-More details can be found in the 'llm' folder located in 'other' folder.
+Chat history is available in other/llm/usage.txt.